vitejs/rolldown-vite/docs/config/build-options.md

 Note the `build.minify` option does not minify whitespaces when using the `'es'` format in lib mode, as it removes pure annotations and breaks tree-shaking.

-esbuild and Terser must be installed when it is set to `'esbuild'` or `'terser'`.
+esbuild or Terser must be installed when it is set to `'esbuild'` or `'terser'` respectively.

 ```sh
 npm add -D esbuild